 “Once I realised that my anxiety was affecting my baby, I made an effort to slow down and stay calm,” says von Auer.

-SmartParents ob-gyn expert Dr Christopher Chong, who practises at Gleneagles Hospital, explains that stress can lead to a decline in health as it can cause the heart rate to increase, as well as give rise to high blood pressure and depression.
+SmartParents ob-gyn expert Dr Christopher Chong explains that stress can lead to a decline in health as it can cause the heart rate to increase, as well as give rise to high blood pressure and depression.
 It may lead to poor diet choices.
 In severe cases, the blood vessels constrict, which reduces the flow of blood to the child.

 Dr Chong warns, “These conditions can cause growth restrictions in the child and result in premature labour or delivery.”